ErrorCraft/FunctionAnalyser/README.md

 # Function Analyser
 With this tool you can analyse your functions and get a report that includes details about them.
-See below for a (really) small FAQ.
+It also includes an auto-updater, so you don't have to check this page all the time.
+There's a (really) small FAQ below.

 ## Using the function analyser
 You can select a folder and press "Analyse" to analyse all the functions under that folder.
 It ignores the path name/casing, so a path like `foo/Bar!/B@Z.mcfunction` is valid, even though if used in-game it would not be a valid path.
 This way you can analyse more than one data pack at once, or even multiple data packs in different worlds!
 Do note that it may take a second if you want to analyse a lot of functions.